BrightspaceUILabs/media-player/README.md

 ## Multiple qualities using `<source>`

 The media player supports switching to different qualities.
-If any valid `source` tags are present and the `src` attribute on the media player is not present, the `source` tags will be used to provide the different quality sources
+If multiple `<source>` tags are present, a quality selector will be available in the menu.
+In this case, do not set `src` on `d2l-labs-media-player`

 ```
 <d2l-labs-media-player>